Rule of 4 of the brainstem

 - however, only those in the medulla oblongata can be affected in this syndrome: leaving only the motor nuclei of CN XII

-- being a medial syndrome, three of the four 'm' structures are present in the medulla oblongata: the motor pathway (spinothalamic tract), medial lemniscus, and the aforementioned CN XII motor nucleus
+- being a medial syndrome, three of the four 'm' structures are present in the medulla oblongata: the motor pathway (corticospinal tract), medial lemniscus, and the aforementioned CN XII motor nucleus

 - being a known medial syndrome, 's' structures are not relevant